jonataslaet/programmingchallenges/README.md

 # Programming Challenges

-## Introdução
+## Introduction
-Aqui estarão as soluções aceitas dos problemas contidos em sites de desafios de programação listados.
+Here you will find the accepted solutions to the problems contained in the listed programming challenge sites.

-## Sites listados
+## Listed sites
-Cada branch corresponderá a um site, que por sua vez conterá suas respectivas soluções aceitas em um diretório com seu nome.
-Todo fim de semana o branch main será atualizado com alguma solução enviada para algum branch de algum site listado a seguir.
+Each branch will correspond to a site, which in turn will contain its respective accepted solutions in a directory with its name.
+Every weekend the main branch will be updated with a solution sent to a branch of one of the sites listed below.

-### Beecrowd (426 problemas resolvidos)
+### Beecrowd (426 solved problems)
 https://www.beecrowd.com.br/

-### Codeforces (17 problemas resolvidos)
+### Codeforces (17 solved problems)
 https://codeforces.com/

-### Leetcode (24 problemas resolvidos)
+### Leetcode (24 solved problems)
 https://leetcode.com/

-### Hackerrank (32 problemas resolvidos)
+### Hackerrank (32 solved problems)
 https://www.hackerrank.com/

-### SPOJ Brasil (66 problemas resolvidos)
+### SPOJ Brasil (66 solved problems)
 https://br.spoj.com/